mcquo011/Regex-Tutorial/develop/gist-template.md

 ### Flags

-Flags in regex are an optional paramater that can modify its behvaior of searching.
+Flags in regex are optional parameters that can modify its behavior of searching.
 A flag is represented by a single lowercase alphabetic character.

 For example, with the email regex we could add a lowercase i at the end: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/i

-The i stands for 'ignoring casing' which will carry out a case-sensitive search.
+i stands for 'ignoring casing' which will carry out a case-sensitive search.

 ### Grouping and Capturing

 Capturing groups are used to extract and isolate specific parts of the matched string.
 When the regular expression is matched against a string, the values matched by each capturing group can be accessed and manipulated separately.

-In this regex there are three sets of parenthesis that create three capturing groups.
+In this regex, there are three sets of parenthesis that create three capturing groups.

 ([a-z0-9_.-]+): This capturing group matches one or more lowercase letters, digits, underscores, periods, or hyphens for the email username.